redwallhp/VillagerUtils/README.md

 * Protect villagers from grief by only allowing WorldGuard region members to harm them.

+* Prevent villagers from being renamed by players who don't have build permission at the villager's location.

 * Protect villagers from being hurt by blacklisted mob types. e.g. `protect_from_mobs: [Evoker, Evoker_Fangs, Vex, Vindicator]`.

 Note that novice villagers select their profession to suit a nearby workstation.